tho20/Lyric-Generation-Model/README.md

 Vishay: Worked on data acquisition/visualization and summary statistics, model creation, overfitting models, training batch models/checkpointing, learning curve generation, picking the best model, song generation, and general notebook organization/writing.
 As for the README, I worked on Data, and Authors.

 Justin: Worked on model architecture and coding.
 Worked on training and overfitting small dataset.
 Iterated on different model variations to create a higher performing model.
 Also, bucketing the data, and tuning parameters.
+For the README, I worked on Results.

 Thomas: Worked on data formatting/acquisition, training and choosing models, tuning hyperparameters.
 For the README, I was responsible for the Introduction, Training, and Ethical considerations sections.